FusionAuth/fusionauth-site/astro/src/content/articles/tokens/revoking-jwts.md

 This solution works well even in large systems with numerous backends.
 It requires the use of refresh tokens and an API that allows refresh tokens to be revoked.
 The only caveat is to be sure that your JWTManager code cleans up after itself to avoid running out memory.

 If you are using FusionAuth, you can use the Webhook and Event system to build this feature into your application quickly.
 We are also writing JWTManager implementations into each of our client libraries so you don't have to write those yourself.
 At the time of this writing, the Java and Node clients both have a JWTManager you can use.
-The other languages might have a JWTManager implementation now but if they don't, just submit a support ticket or a Github issue and we will write one for you.
+The other languages might have a JWTManager implementation now but if they don't, just submit a support ticket or a GitHub issue and we will write one for you.